 A classic broccoli bacon salad that you can make all year round.
 It is great for potlucks, as it travels well.
-It is also a favorite for the holidays, especially Thanksgiving, Christmas, or even Easter.
+It is also a favorite for the holidays, especially Thanksgiving, Christmas, or Easter.

 I am sure many of you already know at least one version of this recipe of broccoli salad with bacon is so popular in the United States.
 For the rest of you out there who would like to try something new, this is a great recipe that can be made all year round.

 This recipe, in particular, traveled with me overseas.
 My family actually adopted the recipe as soon as they learned about it.

-I remember that we had a huge gathering in the family a few years ago.
+I remember we had a huge gathering in the family a few years ago.
 I was asked for help to develop 2-3 salads that can be made for the guests.
 One of the recipes was this broccoli salad.

 Doing some research about this salad, I see that people make it also in the summer, for barbecue events.
 I think it is a very cool one to make with grilled meats.

 The main ingredients are broccoli, red bell pepper, red onion, bacon, nuts, and dried fruits, like cranberries, raisins, or tart cherries.

 The salad is tossed in a lovely dressing made out of mayo, white vinegar, and a little bit of sugar that balances really well the acidity of the vinegar.